SenecalJF/datathon2022/to_do.md

+# TODO

-# Important things
+## Important things

 - Visualization (Pierre)
- - Add metrics
+- Add metrics (JF)
 - Perform sentiment analysis on banque Canada Data
 - Perform sentiment analysis on FOMC
 - Use both sentiment analysis and Indicators for perdiction
 - Fetch market data (Simon)

-# Less important things
+## Less important things

 - Find a supervised dataset for sentiment analysis on market data to evaluate our model(s) of sentiment analysis